Tokyo for Less Than $30 a Night

 Accommodation | Travel | Tokyo | Japan

-Thanks to Airbnb, I managed to find and book a quaint 3-story townhouse that doubled as a soba (そば, Japanese noodles made of buckwheat) restaurant on the weekends for my #99hoursintokyo trip.
+Thanks to Airbnb, we managed to find and book a quaint 3-story townhouse that doubled as a soba (そば, Japanese noodles made of buckwheat) restaurant on the weekends for our Tokyo trip.
 Pretty cool, right?
 And the best part?
 It only cost $28* a night.
-Oh, and I also had the whole place to myself.
+Oh, and we also had the whole place to ourselves.

-Let me repeat that in case you didn't catch it the first time...
+Let us repeat that in case you didn't catch it the first time...

 a 3-story townhouse for $28/night in Tokyo.

-I also checked out hotels and hostels but ultimately Airbnb was the best choice, by far.
+We also checked out hotel and hostel prices but ultimately Airbnb was the best choice, by far.
 You know how everyone says Tokyo is expensive?
 It doesn't have to be.
-I personally don't think Tokyo was expensive at all, but tbh I haven't traveled much outside the US.

-Onto the Airbnb itself... the first floor doubles as a noodle shop on the weekends but unfortunately I stayed there during the week and didn't get a chance to see it in action.
+Onto the Airbnb itself... the first floor doubles as a noodle shop on the weekends but unfortunately we stayed there during the week and didn't get a chance to see it in action.

 The toilet was also located on first floor, which was the only inconvenience.
 But everything else about this Airbnb was A+.